 Parent Advisory Councils as per section 8 of the School Act may advise the Board and the principal and staff of a school.
-Therefore, the role of school liaison trustee does not include attendance at Parent Advisory Council meetings.
+Therefore, the role of school liaison trustee does not require attendance at Parent Advisory Council meetings.
 If the Council wishes to advise the Board corporate, that advice is to be sent to the Board.

-The role of liaison trustee is to provide visual support for school activities including but not limited to athletic competitions, fine arts performances and displays, school celebrations, and recognition events.
+The role of liaison trustee is to represent the Board of Education and to provide visual support for school activities including but not limited to athletic competitions, fine arts performances and displays, school celebrations, and recognition events.
 The role allows trustees to become knowledgeable of public school events while keeping manageable the time demands should there not be some limiting of expectations for Board or Trustee attendance at such public events.